ahmeda16/hydrogen-wavefunction/README.md

 $$ \Psi(x, t) = \psi(x)\tau(t) $$ $$ \tau(t) = Ae^{\frac{iEt}{\hbar}} $$ $$ \frac{-\hbar^2}{2m}\frac{\partial \psi}{\partial x^2} + V(x)\psi = E\psi$$

-By even more big leaps, we can now solve a particular $ \psi $, so that we can look for the Hydrogen Wavefunction equation in terms of quantum numbers as described in the next segment.
+By even more big leaps, we can now solve a particular $\psi$, so that we can look for the Hydrogen Wavefunction equation in terms of quantum numbers as described in the next segment.

 Note that due to the spherical symmetry of Hydrogen, we will consider Spherical Coordinates in terms of $(r,\theta,\phi)$ as parameters rather than $(x,y,z)$.